top of page

 They struggled with their doubts and feelings that somehow they had done something wrong.
 They worried that their membership would not survive.
 Yet through prayer and study they pulled themselves right, realizing the gift God had given them in the revelation that faith can move mountains.

-Resolved to build a church tat would last through the generations they were committed to preserving this community of faith in our neighborhood.
+Resolved to build a church that would last through the generations, they were committed to preserving this community of faith in our neighborhood.

 Old Methodist Church 1837-1891